planetarium/agent8-templates/basic-3d-freeview/PROJECT.md

 ## Project Summary

 This project is a 3D character controller with free view camera, built using Three.js and React Three Fiber.
 It features a player character that can be controlled with keyboard inputs in a 3D environment.
 The character supports various animations including idle, walking, running, jumping, punching, and hit reactions.
 The camera follows the character with a free-view perspective, allowing users to navigate through the 3D space.
+This project is intended for single-player gameplay.

 ## Implementation Strategy